 The number of pixels in a grid determines the resolution on your screen.
 Pixels usually are situated in a 2-dimensional grid.

-A pixel is a photographic theory has a history, Frederic.
+A pixel is a photographic theory that has a history, Frederic.
 C. Billingsley, an American engineer in 1965, came up with the ideology of pixels by being the first to publish a picture element in two papers.

 PPI (Pixels Per Inch)

-Let us understand what does PPI stand for.
+Let us understand what PPI stands for.

 By this, you understand that PPI affects the print size of your image.

-Creating pixels is an awful idea, computer-created pixels are not those, and the output is not satisfying, so it is not suggested.
+Creating pixels is an awful idea; computer-created pixels are not those, and the output is not satisfying, so it is not suggested.